gwct/grampa/README.md

 ###### Version 1.1 (March 22, 2017): Gene tree filtering step added and several other functions.
 ###### Version 1.0 (Summer, 2016): First release and implementation of MUL-tree reconciliation algorithm.

-## Citation

-The paper is currently available as a pre-print on bioRxiv: http://biorxiv.org/content/early/2017/03/21/058149

-Thomas GWC, Ather SH, Hahn MW. (pre-print) Gene-tree reconciliation with MUL-trees to resolve polyploid events.

 ## Installation